dangitstam/Twitter_Viterbi/README.md

 Includes a vector-optimized implementation that pre-computes all transition probabilities and iterates through a sequence, calculating the optimal path using NumPy matrix broadcasting in log space.

-Special thanks to Andrew Li (https://github.com/lia4) for explanations of vectorized Viterbi decoding.
+Special thanks to Andrew Li (https://github.com/lia4) for help in vectorizing Viterbi decoding.

 # Getting Started